 9. I will not keep trying to get back together with someone who has already rejected me more than once.

 Reject me once, shame on you.
 Reject me twice, shame on me, but I can chalk it up to giving them the benefit of the doubt and another chance.
 Reject me anymore than that and it’s time to get off the relationship crack.
 Seriously.

-Forming part of the overall core boundaries that every person should live by that I wrote about in yesterday’s post, in essence I’m telling you that you must have some pride and stop pursuing people that have both directly and passively rejected you.
+Forming part of the overall core boundaries that every person should live by that I wrote about in yesterday’s post, in essence, you must have some pride and stop pursuing people that have both directly and passively rejected you.

 Do not force yourself and your love on anyone.
 You shouldn’t have to convince them of your greatness and from the moment you let someone reject you more than once, you’re saying ‘You’re free to reject me again!
 Come back and have a go when you’re ready!’

-When you keep pursuing somebody who has broken up with you, it’s because you’re trying to stem the loss of the relationship and the sting of rejection by getting attention from them so you can feel validated.
+When you keep pursuing somebody who has broken up with you, it’s because you’re trying to stem the loss of the relationship and the sting of rejection by getting attention so that you can feel validated.
 The breakup may have triggered old abandonment issues and you’ll pursue them to stop that feeling.
-Any attention and validation you get is short lived and you have to start the breakup process all over again.
-Of course, if you won’t heed the signs that someone isn’t interested or is half hearted in their interest (neither are good enough), you won’t even start to process the breakup because you’ll be too busy pursuing them!
+Any attention and validation you get is short-lived and you have to start the breakup process all over again.
+Of course, if you won’t heed the signs that someone isn’t interested or is halfhearted in their interest (neither are good enough), you won’t even start to process the breakup because you’ll be too busy pursuing them!

 You may not know it yet, but you have more self-respect than this, or at least you will if you learn to have some boundaries.

 10. I will not wait and put my life on hold for anyone.